RoboCop: Plot

 RoboCop tracks Boddicker's gang to a cocaine factory.
-After a shootout which kills Minh, RoboCop arrests and brutally interrogates Boddicker until he admits to working for Jones.
-RoboCop attempts to kill Boddicker until his programming directs him to uphold the law.
-RoboCop attempts to arrest Jones at the OCP Tower, but Directive 4 is activated: a fail-safe measure to neutralize RoboCop when he acts against an OCP executive.
+After a shootout in which Minh is killed, RoboCop arrests and brutally interrogates Boddicker until he admits to working for Jones.
+RoboCop attempts to kill Boddicker for revenge until his programming directs him to uphold the law.
+RoboCop attempts to arrest Jones at the OCP Tower, but Directive 4 is activated, a fail-safe measure to neutralize RoboCop were he to act against an OCP executive.
 Jones admits his culpability in Morton's death and releases an ED-209 to destroy RoboCop.
 Although he escapes, RoboCop is attacked by the police force on OCP's order and is badly damaged.
 He is rescued by Lewis, who brings him to an abandoned steel mill to repair himself.

-Angered by OCP's underfunding and short-staffing, the police force goes on strike, causing Detroit to descend into violent anarchy.
+Angered by OCP's underfunding and short-staffing, the police force goes on strike, causing Detroit to descend into violent chaos.
 Jones frees Boddicker and his remaining gang, arming them with high-powered weaponry to destroy RoboCop.
 The gang are quickly eliminated at the steel mill, but Lewis is badly injured in the shootout.
 RoboCop confronts Jones at the OCP Tower during a board meeting, revealing the truth behind Morton's murder.
 Jones takes the Old Man hostage, who responds by firing him, nullifying Directive 4.
-RoboCop shoots Jones, causing him to crash through a window to his death.
+RoboCop shoots Jones, causing him to crash through a window and fall several stories to his death.
 The Old Man compliments RoboCop's shooting and asks his name.
 He replies, "Murphy."